Accessibility

 Our commitment to accessibility

-Oxford University Press continuously strives to make its products accessible to and inclusive of all our users, including those with visual, hearing, cognitive, or motor impairments.
+At Oxford University Press, we always seek to make our products accessible to and inclusive of all our users, including those with visual, hearing, cognitive, or motor impairments.

-To support these goals, we follow the general principles of web usability and universal design and, where feasible, endeavour to make the Law Trove site accessible to all regardless of physical or cognitive impairment or the device used.
+To support these goals, we follow the general principles of web usability and universal design and, where feasible, endeavour to make our platforms and services accessible to all regardless of physical or cognitive impairment or the device used.

 Information for blind users